 Bring binoculars to view the many bird species.
 View All

-Lorance Creek Natural Area is an easily accessible preserve located just minutes from downtown Little Rock.
-The preserve protects a cypress-tupelo swamp and adjacent uplands.
+Lorance Creek Natural Area is easily accessible located just minutes from downtown Little Rock.
+The natural area conserves a cypress-tupelo swamp and adjacent uplands.
 Interpretive signs along the trail describe the history and natural features of the area.
 Quiet and peaceful during the day, Lorance Creek comes to life during evening and at daybreak with a chorus of owls, frogs and other nocturnal animal sounds.

 Pulaski and Saline counties

 525 acres.
-Includes property owned by the Arkansas Natural Heritage Commission and The Nature Conservancy, and additional lands under conservation management agreement.
+Jointly owned and managed by the Arkansas Natural Heritage Commission and The Nature Conservancy with and additional lands under conservation management agreement with Entergy.

-The Lorance Creek site was purchased by the Conservancy and the Arkansas Natural Heritage Commission in 1989.
-Development in the surrounding uplands affects water quality and flow.
-Since the initial purchase, the Conservancy has acquired adjacent uplands to buffer the core preserve from development.
+The initial tracts at Lorance Creek were purchased by the Conservancy and the Arkansas Natural Heritage Commission in 1989 to conserve the swamp and the adjacent uplands important in maintaining good water quality.
+Since the initial purchase, the Conservancy has acquired adjacent uplands to buffer the natural area from development.

-Lorance Creek is managed as a nature preserve for the cypress-tupelo swamp habitat and the animals and plants that live there.
+Lorance Creek is managed for the cypress-tupelo swamp habitat and the animals and plants that live there.
 Stewardship activities include prescribed burns in upland woodlands, non-native species removal, and continued inventory for additional animal and plant species.